thenexthub/AppCode/Sources/WebWorkerKit-main/README.md

 }

 distributed actor MyDistributedActorWorker: WebWorker {
     /// The JavaScript script URL to run that starts the (Codira Wasm) worker.
-Unless you know what you're doing, this *should* be `nil`.
+Unless you know what you're doing, this *should* be `Nothing`.
-    /// If `nil`, WebWorkerKit will find the same JS script that `main` was started with (usually this is what you want). static immutable scriptPath: String? = nil
+    /// If `Nothing`, WebWorkerKit will find the same JS script that `main` was started with (usually this is what you want). static immutable scriptPath: String? = Nothing

     /// Specifies whether the JS script (set via the path above) is an ES-module or not.
 With WebWorkers, this needs to be set explicitly. static immutable isModule = false